Popular Foods With More Vitamin C Than an Orange

 So naturally, people reach for an orange (or orange juice) when they think they need a little immunity boost of vitamin C. The Recommended Daily Amount (RDA) for vitamin C is around 90 milligrams, with a limit of 2,000 milligrams a day.
 And while eating an orange does get you closer to your RDA for vitamin C (around 70 milligrams per one medium orange), it doesn't quite get you there compared to some other popular foods you may know, which easily get your vitamin C RDA in just one serving.

 We took a look at the nutritional information for different vitamin C-rich foods to determine which popular foods do have more vitamin C than an orange, and the results may surprise you.
 So if you're getting sick of drinking orange juice when you need an immunity boost, here are the foods you could consume instead.
-Then, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Then, be sure to check out The #1 Best Juice to Drink Every Day, Says Science.

 One medium kiwi = 71 mg, 79% RDA

 Although the amount of vitamin C in one medium kiwi is close to eating an orange, this fruit is significantly smaller—meaning you can easily eat two of them and double the amount of vitamin C you are consuming.

 One cup, chopped, raw = 80 mg, 89% RDA